-My thanks to all of you, for your continued focus as journalists on mental health, breaking down the barriers around it.The Duke of Cambridge
+My thanks to all of you, for your continued focus as journalists on mental health, breaking down the barriers around it.The Prince of Wales

 Thank you Louise and Ryan.
 And thank you also to the Guild of Health Writers committee and Sarah Stacey in particular for inviting Heads Together to support this event.